deeksharungta/injury-tracking-system/README.md

 ## Deployment

-The application is deployed on [Vercel]().
+The application is deployed on [Vercel](https://injury-tracking-system-one.vercel.app/).

-### Reviewer Access

-For the convenience of the reviewers, here are test login credentials:

-- **Username:** test@test.com
-- **Password:** test123

-These credentials are provided to facilitate a smooth review process and are not intended for actual user authentication.

 ## Code Structure